AriFordsham/GHCWiki/lightweight-concurrency.md

 For the high-level design principle for the current scheduler, see [ Scheduler](http://hackage.haskell.org/trac/ghc/wiki/Commentary/Rts/Scheduler).

+## Controlling Parallelism

+Whatever be the concurrency model, we would like to retain the non-programmatic control over parallelism (using , just like in the current system.

+## Concurrency Substrate

+The idea of the concurrency substrate is to provide a minimal set of primitives over which a variety of user-level concurrency libraries can be implemented.
+As such, the concurrency substrate must provide a way to create threads, a way to schedule them, and a synchronization mechanism in a multiprocessor context.

 ## Related Work

 - [Concurrent Programming in GHC](lightweight-concurrency#)